sajanjktech/graph_assignment/README.md

 # 📊 Graph Assignment

-A Python-based number processing project that takes a list of integers and performs **sum**, **multiplication**, and **division**, with random number appending based on parity (even/odd).
-Each operation is modularized into separate files.
+A Python-based number processing project that takes a list of integers and performs **sum**, **multiplication**, **division**, and optional additional steps like **average**, with random number appending based on parity (even/odd).
+Each operation is modularized into separate files and processed through a pipeline for easy extension.

 ---